When you first think of a high-value man you should be able to form a pretty quick image of a man who fits the bill.

 They’re almost always good-looking, masculine, and wealthy.
-The type of guys who you sort of resent but deep down wish you could swap places with.
+The type of guy who you sort of resent but deep down wish you could swap places with.
 Just to see what it’s like.
-The type of men who live on their own terms and have enough money to buy all of your favorite cars.
+The type of man who lives on their own terms and has enough money to buy all of his favorite cars.

 It’s guys like Richard Cooper, Connor McGregor, Mark Wahlberg, or Greg Gallagher.
 Even the Aussie guy behind the RealSolBrah Instagram account makes the cut.
 These guys aren’t necessarily young, but they’re jacked, wealthy, driven, and most of all – they live life on their own terms.
 Which is what makes them of high value.

 It’s important to distinguish the difference between alpha and high-value.
 Alpha men are usually at the top of the sexual hierarchy.
 Maybe they’re jacked or wealthy or famous.
 But not necessarily all three.
 High-value men are outliers in this sense.
 Not only are they alpha, but they’re also well-rounded in all other aspects of their life.

 In this article, I’ll identify traits that make a high-value man and how to achieve them.
 I’ll do so with reference to basic psychology and wisdom from some of the greatest men to share it.

 It’s rare to see high-value men under the age of thirty.
 This isn’t surprising because it’s not something you can manifest overnight.
 It takes years of grinding, mistakes, life experiences, commitment, and adherence to your values.

 It’s important to note that everything is in the setup.

 You can’t wake up one day and suddenly be wise, wealthy, jacked, and attractive.
 You need a plan and you need to spend years working towards it with deep intention.
 It’s a lot of work but the beauty is that your efforts compound over time.